eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

    can build a data structure that exposes a more-or-less safe API by having unsafe internals.
 But you can do the same thing in C or C++.

+5. **Closures / Objects:** closures or objects with runtime dispatch are hard, because the whole point of a closure or an object is to hide the type of the things that it closes over.
+But if a closure captures a value by reference the compiler needs to track its lifetime.

+   Rust gets around the limitations of closures in a fairly involved way that nevertheless preserves safety and likely is the best you're going to get in a language with explicit lifetime analysis.

 ## Second-Class References {#ref2}

 - study rust code